chrisb2/crsf-gps-speed/README.md

 # CRSF GPS Speed and Coordinates Sensor

-This sensor based on a [SeeedStudio XIAO RP2040](https://www.seeedstudio.com/XIAO-RP2040-v1-0-p-5026.html) reads from a GPS module and sends GPS telemetry values using the CRSF protocol, which can be consumed by an appropriate [ELRS](https://www.expresslrs.org/) radio control receiver, for example a RadioMaster ER6 or ER8.
+This sensor based on a [SeeedStudio XIAO SAMD21](https://www.seeedstudio.com/Seeeduino-XIAO-Arduino-Microcontroller-SAMD21-Cortex-M0+-p-4426.html) reads from a GPS module and sends GPS telemetry values using the CRSF protocol, which can be consumed by an appropriate [ELRS](https://www.expresslrs.org/) radio control receiver, for example a RadioMaster ER4, ER6 or ER8.

-The XIAO RP2040 was chosen as the 3.3V buck converter it has (part no. [RS3236](https://www.run-ic.com/upload/goods/20220914/202209140946476934.pdf)) accepts upto 8V on *Vin*, this is required as the ER6 and ER8 have 7V on the positive pin of the CRSF input port, allowing the RP2040 and GPS module to be directly powered by the receiver.
+The GPS module can be disabled using a switch on the transmitter to save power when its not needed.
+The SAMD21 is enters deep sleep when the GPS module is disabled.

 Current meassurements show this sensor takes 80-90mA with the *TOPGNSS GG-1802* GPS module used.

-Note that this PlatformIO project uses the arduino-pico platform to enable the use of an additional Serial port on the RP2040 using PIO, see [“SoftwareSerial” PIO-based UART](https://arduino-pico.readthedocs.io/en/latest/piouart.html#).

 ## GPS Module Configuration

 The following configuration is optimised for a yacht, you may need to alter the  *Dynamic Model* for a plane.

-The *TinyGPSPlus* library parses only the *$GPGGA* and *$GPRMC* NMEA sentences, so all others are turn off to reduce the serial load on the RP2040 at the 10Hz GPS update rate configured.
+The *TinyGPSPlus* library parses only the *$GPGGA* and *$GPRMC* NMEA sentences, so all others are turn off to reduce the serial load on the SAMD21 at the 3Hz GPS update rate configured.

 Configure the following in the *View->Configuration View* of the [u-blox u-center](https://www.u-blox.com/en/product/u-center) application:
-* PRT->Baudrate: 19200
+* PRT->Baudrate: 57600
-* RATE->Measurement Period: 100ms
+* RATE->Measurement Period: 333ms
 * PMS->Setup ID: 0 - Full Power
-* NAV5->Dynamic Model: 3 - Pedestrian
+* NAV5->Dynamic Model: 3 - Portable
-* GNSS->BeiDou: checked (in addition to GPS)
+* GNSS: GPS and SBAS only enabled
 * MSG->Message->F0-01 NMEA GxGLL: uncheck all
-* MSG->Message->F0-01 NMEA GxGSA: uncheck all
+* MSG->Message->F0-02 NMEA GxGSA: uncheck all
-* MSG->Message->F0-01 NMEA GxGSV: uncheck all
+* MSG->Message->F0-03 NMEA GxGSV: uncheck all
-* MSG->Message->F0-01 NMEA GxVTG: uncheck all
+* MSG->Message->F0-05 NMEA GxVTG: uncheck all

-## RP2040 LEDs
+## LEDs

-* Blue - flashes once per second if CRSF is initialized.
+* Red - flashes once every two seconds after CRSF protocol is started.
+* Blue - flashes once for every NMEA message received from the GPS.
 * Green - flashes once per telemetry message over CRSF, once a GPS fix is obtained.

 ## Connections

-* RP2040 GND -> GNSS GND
+* SAMD21 GND -> GNSS GND
-* RP2040 3.3V -> GNSS VCC
+* SAMD21 5V -> GNSS VCC
-* RP2040 P3 -> GNSS TX
+* SAMD21 D9 -> GNSS TX
-* RP2040 P4 -> GNSS RX
+* SAMD21 D10 -> GNSS RX
-* RP2040 Vin -> CRSF port +
+* SAMD21 5V -> Recv +
-* RP2040 GND -> CRSF port -
+* SAMD21 GND -> Recv -
-* RP2040 TX -> CRSF port RX
+* SAMD21 TX -> Recv CRSF RX
-* RP2040 RX -> CRSF port TX
+* SAMD21 RX -> Recv port TX

 ## Telemetry Sensors